 A 14 year old who feels like an outsider and is looking for a protagonist who uses their brain and their values to solve problems.
 This reader likely enjoys forensic or procedural shows but wants more emotional and cultural depth.

 Parents should be aware of the descriptions of the girl's death and the tension regarding land rights and tribal authority.
-It is best to read this with an understanding of the historical context of Jewish and Indigenous relations.
+Parents should be prepared to discuss the history of broken treaties and land disputes between the US government and Indigenous nations, as these issues are relevant to the plot.
 A parent might see their child questioning the fairness of the world or feeling frustrated by the 'rules' of their own community versus others.
 The trigger is often a child's sudden realization that justice isn't always automatic.

 Younger teens (12 to 13) will focus on the 'whodunit' mystery and Vivi's bravery.
 Older teens will pick up on the nuanced commentary regarding cultural appropriation, religious law, and the jurisdictional complexities of tribal land.